Vincent Johnson

-Vincent Johnson (born January 6, 1969), is an American serial killer popularly known as The Brooklyn Strangler.
-He was previously a marketing photographer for ad firm, Gannett Transit, in the early 1990s.
+Vincent Johnson (born January 6, 1969) is an American serial killer popularly known as The Brooklyn Strangler.

 Arrest

-Between the summers of 1999 and 2000, a series of murders of prostitutes in the Williamsburg and Bedford-Stuyvesant neighborhoods of Brooklyn led police to arrest a Brooklyn homeless man, one of roughly 30 known associates of prostitutes in the area detained for questioning, on suspicion of the murders.
+Between the summers of 1999 and 2000, a series of murders of prostitutes in the Williamsburg and Bedford-Stuyvesant neighborhoods of Brooklyn led police to arrest a Brooklyn homeless man, one of roughly 30 known associates of sex workers in the area detained for questioning, on suspicion of the murders.
 However, DNA testing definitively excluded the man as the killer.